HomeReviewsLG G Flex Review: Flaunt the curves

 If you love multi-tasking then we recommend using the QSlide feature to watch a video and respond to your emails or post social network updates at the same time.
 The Split View takes the G Flex to the level of computers and actually allows productivity and entertainment at the same time.

 For location based services, the GPS lock happens quite quickly in about 2-3 seconds depending on the network strength.
-The G Flex offers GPS with and support to power the quick location locking.
+The G Flex offers GPS with A-GPS and GLONASS support to power the quick location locking.

 In the Benchmarks, the BenchmarkPi calculation was achieved in 101 seconds on an average.
 Meanwhile, in the AnTuTu Benchmark, the phone scored 36106 which was surprisingly higher when compared to LG G2 scoring 32917.
 Both smartphones use the identical hardware.
 Finally for the HTML5 test using the Vellamo benchmark, the G Flex scored 2963.
 Though these numbers may not be comprehensible by themselves, we can conclude that it has one of the best performance delivering hardware.